 The bliss body is the most subtle of the koshas.
 It is not necessarily the state of feeling bliss . . . it is the bliss.
 It relates to the bliss and joy that we actually are, not simply what we experience.
 Related to Samadhi, the recognition of the highest state of our consciousness.

 Other descriptions of the Koshas can be found on Yoga U Online and wherever you like to read about yoga topics!
 The five Koshas are collectively referred to as the Pancha Koshas and are the framework used in Yoga Therapy.

-Tish Ganey offers Advanced Therapeutic Yoga at Take Me To The River Yoga studio.
-The yoga therapy components of Tish’s practice are based on her enrollment in the Kripalu Integrated Yoga Therapy program at Kripalu Center for Yoga and Health in Stockbridge, MA., and are not derived from her status as an RYT® (Registered Yoga Teacher) with Yoga Alliance Registry.
-She intends to be conferred with IAYT Yoga Therapist certification in 2020 and offers Advanced Therapeutic Yoga as part of the practical portion of her 800-hour Professional Yoga Therapist training at Kripalu.
+Tish Ganey is a Certified Yoga Therapist.
+The yoga therapy components of Tish’s practice are based on certification from the Kripalu School of Integrative Yoga Therapy at Kripalu Center for Yoga and Health in Stockbridge, Mass.
+Her certification is recognized by the International Association of Yoga Therapist (IAYT.org).
+They are not derived from her status as a 500 RYT® (Registered Yoga Teacher) with Yoga Alliance Registry.